 We have recently applied for a grant to perform a much-needed ecological survey of the Common which will be used to direct our efforts on future projects.

 We have also applied for funds to install more seating and some metal information panels in the Common to provide details of the ecology and history of the site.
-We hope to be able to provide an update on this soon.

 We’re in the process of doing audits of the wildlife on the common, including tree and butterfly audits, which we hope to publish here soon.

 Do you have any expertise in recognising and auditing our flora and fauna, and have some time to help us on the Common?
 If so, get in contact!

 John Denton has kindly completed a tree audit, which is available from our downloads page.

 Fly tipping has become an almost nightly problem on the lower parts of the common which are easily accessed from Circular Way.
 Vans are able to quickly dump hazardous waste including sharp material, chemicals and asbestos over areas of the common used daily by commuters, walkers, dog owners and by families taking their children to the nursery.

 Circular Way is already a no-through road and traffic flow in the area would not be affected at all if it was blocked off.
 Indeed, blocking off Circular Way would save countless resources and time from the council waste services, the MoD and the Friends of Woolwich Common volunteers who all strive to clean up the common against the ever increasing odds.
 Residents want a clean common which they can use safely and be proud of.